weld-lab/rouse/report/main.typ

     bold(X)_p (t) = 1/N sum_(i=0)^(N-1) bold(x)_i (t) cos[(p pi)/N (i + 1/2)]
 $<eq:mode_rouse>

-Each of these modes describes a collective motion of the chain, analogous to the normal modes of a vibrating string, but damped and driven by noise.
+Each of these modes describes a collective motion of the chain, analogous to the normal modes of a vibrating string, damped and driven by noise.
 The lowest modes (small $p$) govern the large-scale motions of the chain, while higher modes describe faster, local fluctuations.
 The mode $0$ corresponds to the diffusion of the center of mass,

 $
     bold(X)_0 (t) = 1/N sum_(i=0)^(N-1) bold(x)_i (t)